peerkar/liferay-gsearch/README.md

 ## Quick Installation Guide

 __Important!__: The master branch and binaries in the *binaries/latest* folder (module major version 3) are __for Liferay 7.1 only__.
 Audience Targeting query contributor is not updated because Audience targeting for 7.1 is not yet released.

 Find out the compatible module versions for your older portal versions in [compatibility matrix](https://github.com/peerkar/liferay-gsearch/wiki/Compatibility-Matrix).

 ### Step 1

-Download and deploy following jars from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).
+Download and deploy the mandatory modules from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).

 * fi.soveltia.liferay.gsearch.core-api-VERSION.jar
 * fi.soveltia.liferay.gsearch.core-impl-VERSION.jar